 If you've missed your period and been having sex (penis in vagina sex) you could be pregnant.
 Find out about pregnancy signs or use our pregnancy calculator to estimate how many weeks pregnant you could be.
 The only way to find out for sure is to take a pregnancy test.

 To estimate how many weeks pregnant you could be, select the first day of your last period in the Calendar, then click Calculate.
 Even if you know the date that you had sex, what's important is the date of your last period.

 Information you enter will be private and anonymous.
-Use of the pregnancy calculator is for informational purposes only.
-It is not a substitute for a pregnancy test or medical advice from a qualified nurse, doctor or midwife.
+Use of the pregnancy calculator is for information purposes only.
+It is an estimate and isn't a substitute for a pregnancy test or medical advice from a nurse, doctor or midwife.

 Signs you might be pregnant

 - Your period is late or lighter or shorter than usual.

 - You need to pee/mimi (urinate) more than usual.

 - You feel like throwing up (have nausea) or throw up (vomit).

 - You crave some food and other food makes you feel sick.

 - You feel bloated or have period-like cramps.